Diseases & Conditions

-There are two main causes of rotator cuff tears: injury and degeneration.
+There are two main causes of rotator cuff tears: injury and wear (degeneration).

 If you fall down on your outstretched arm or lift something too heavy with a jerking motion, you can tear your rotator cuff.
-This type of tear can occur with other shoulder injuries, such as a broken collarbone or dislocated shoulder.
+This type of tear can occur with other injuries, such as a broken collarbone, a dislocated shoulder, or a wrist fracture.

 Several factors contribute to degenerative, or chronic, rotator cuff tears.